yiyangshen/COMP30022-DocMcStuffins/docs/week6/checklist.md

 > *Are there minutes of meetings?
 If so, give a link to where they are stored.*

-Technically, yes.
-The only formal meeting we have had so far is the inception meeting with the client, and the contents of that meeting is detailed [here](https://github.com/techn0mancr/COMP30022-DocMcStuffins/blob/main/docs/inception/requirements_elicitation.md).
+Yes, we have all our minutes of meetings [here](https://github.com/techn0mancr/COMP30022-DocMcStuffins/tree/main/docs/minutes).

 > *Have you set up a repository?
 If so, which one?*